-In 2012, we executed a precedent agreement with Constitution, at the time a wholly owned subsidiary of Williams Partners L.P., for 500,000 Dth per day of pipeline capacity and acquired a 25% equity interest in a pipeline to be constructed in the states of New York and Pennsylvania.
+In 2012, we executed a precedent agreement with Constitution, at the time a wholly owned subsidiary of Williams Partners L.P., for 500,000 Dth per day of pipeline capacity and acquired a 25 percent equity interest in a pipeline to be constructed in the states of New York and Pennsylvania.
 On December 2, 2014, the FERC issued a certificate of public convenience and necessity, authorizing the construction and operation of the 124-mile pipeline project that, once completed, will provide 650,000 Dth per day of pipeline capacity.
 While FERC has issued the certificate, the project scope or timeline for construction and eventual in-service date has been impacted by the public regulatory permitting process.
 Currently, the in-service date for Constitution cannot be reasonably estimated.
 If placed into service, the project pipeline will be an interstate pipeline subject to full regulation by FERC under the NGA.
 See Note 4 of the Notes to the Consolidated Financial Statements for more information about the legal and regulatory actions involving Constitution.

-Additionally, in 2014 we executed a precedent agreement with Transcontinental Gas Pipe Line Company, LLC (Transco) for 850,000 Dth per day of pipeline capacity and acquired a 20% equity interest in Meade, which was formed to construct a pipeline with Transco from Susquehanna County, Pennsylvania to an interconnect with Transco's mainline in Lancaster County, Pennsylvania.
-The proposed pipeline will be an interstate pipeline subject to full regulation by the FERC under the NGA.
-Transco filed an application for a certificate of public convenience and necessity with the FERC on March 31, 2015.
-On February 3, 2017, the FERC issued a certificate of public convenience and necessity, authorizing the construction and operation of the pipeline project and the project is under construction, with a current expected in-service date of mid-2018.
+In 2014, we executed a precedent agreement with Transcontinental Gas Pipe Line Company, LLC (Transco) for 850,000 Dth per day of pipeline capacity and acquired a 20 percent equity interest in Meade Pipeline Co LLC (Meade) which was formed to construct a pipeline with Transco from Susquehanna County, Pennsylvania to an interconnect with Transco's mainline in Lancaster County, Pennsylvania.
+On February 3, 2017, the FERC issued a certificate of public convenience and necessity, authorizing the construction and operation of the pipeline, and the resulting Central Penn Line was placed into service on October 6, 2018.
+The Central Penn Line is an interstate pipeline subject to full regulation by the FERC under the NGA.